Conformal invariance of antisymmetric tensor field theories in any even dimension: Acknowledgments

-We are gratefully to Sergei Kuzenko, Ivan Todorov, and especially Mihail Chizhov, for comments.
+We are grateful to Sergei Kuzenko, Ivan Todorov, and especially Mikhail Chizhov, for comments.
+We also thank the referees for their constructive suggestions.
 This research was supported in part by the Intramural Research Program of the National Library of Medicine, National Institute of Health.